2011년 8월 9일 화요일

 LTKO 2A - Intermediate Korean: Second Year I

-Speaking: Students are able to handle a variety of communicative tasks.
-They are able to participate in most informal and some formal conversations on topics related to school, home, and leisure activities.
-Students demonstrate the ability to narrate and describe in the major time frames in paragraph-length discourse.
-They show the ability to combine and link sentences into connected discourse of paragraph length.
+Speaking: Students will be able to handle a variety of communicative tasks and participate in most informal and some formal conversations on topics related to school, home, and leisure activities.
+They will be able to narrate and describe events across major time frames in paragraph-length discourse and will demonstrate the ability to link sentences into coherent spoken passages.

-Writing: Students are able to meet basic work and/or academic writing needs.
-They are able to compose simple summaries on familiar topics.
-They are able to combine and link sentences into texts of paragraph length and structure.
-They demonstrate the ability to incorporate a limited number of cohesive devices.
+Writing: Students will be able to meet basic academic and workplace writing needs.
+They can produce simple summaries and compose paragraph-length texts on familiar topics.
+Students will also demonstrate the ability to link sentences using a limited range of cohesive devices.

-Pre-Requisite: LTKO 1C or equivalent level of Korean language proficiency
+Prerequisite: LTKO 1C or equivalent proficiency in Korean.

 LTKO 2B - Intermediate Korean: Second Year II

-Speaking: Students are able to handle with ease and confidence a large number of communicative tasks.
-They participate actively in most informal and some formal exchanges on a variety of concrete topics relating to work, school, home, and leisure activities, as well as topics relating to events of current, public, and personal interest or individual relevance.
+Speaking: Students will be able to handle a wide range of communicative tasks with ease and confidence.
+They will actively participate in both informal and some formal exchanges on a variety of concrete topics related to work, school, home, leisure activities, and matters of current, public, and personal interest.

-Listening: Students are able to understand conventional narrative and descriptive texts, such as extended descriptions of persons, places, and things, and narrations about past, present, and future events.
-The speech is predominantly in familiar target-language patterns.
-They understand the main facts and many supporting details.
+Listening: Students will be able to understand conventional narrative and descriptive speech, including extended descriptions of people, places, and things, as well as narrations of past, present, and future events.
+Speech will primarily follow familiar patterns, and students will be able to comprehend main ideas as well as many supporting details.

-Writing: Students are able to meet a range of work and/or academic writing needs.
-They are able to write straightforward summaries on topics of general interest.
-There is good control of the most frequently used target-language syntactic structure and a range of general vocabulary.
+Writing: Students will be able to meet a range of basic academic and workplace writing needs.
+They can produce straightforward summaries and short compositions on topics of general interest.
+Students will demonstrate control of commonly used syntactic structures and a range of general vocabulary.

-Pre-Requisite: LTKO 2A or equivalent level of Korean language proficiency
+Prerequisite: LTKO 2A or equivalent proficiency in Korean.

 LTKO 2C - Intermediate Korean: Second Year III

-Listening: Students are able to understand, with ease and confidence, conventional narrative and descriptive texts of any length as well as complex factual material such as summaries or reports.
-They are able to follow some of the essential points of more complex or argumentative speech in areas of special interest or knowledge.
+Listening: Students will be able to understand, with ease and confidence, conventional narrative and descriptive texts of any length, as well as complex factual materials such as summaries and reports.
+They will also be able to follow the main points of more complex or argumentative speech on topics within areas of personal interest or familiarity.

-Reading: Students are able to understand, fully and with ease, conventional narrative and descriptive texts of any length as well as more complex factual material.
-They are able to follow some of the essential points of argumentative texts in areas of special interest or knowledge.
-In addition, they are able to understand parts of texts that deal with unfamiliar topics or situations.
+Reading: Students will be able to understand, with ease, conventional narrative and descriptive texts of any length, as well as more complex factual materials.
+They will also be able to follow the main ideas of argumentative texts within familiar domains and may be able to extract meaning from texts addressing unfamiliar topics or situations.

-Writing: Students are able to write about a variety of topics with significant precision and detail.
-They can handle informal and formal correspondence according to appropriate conventions.
-They can write summaries and reports of a factual nature.
-They can also write extensively about topics relating to particular interests and special areas of competence.
+Writing: Students will be able to write on a variety of topics with significant precision and detail.
+They can produce both informal and formal correspondence according to appropriate conventions, as well as write factual summaries and reports.
+Students will also be able to compose extended texts on topics related to their areas of interest and expertise.

-Pre-Requisite: LTKO 2B or equivalent level of Korean language proficiency
+Prerequisite: LTKO 2B or equivalent proficiency in Korean.

 UPPER-DIVISION LANGUAGE COURSE